 The initial event for the stand was at MCM ComicCon at the eXcel centre in London, followed by events in Stuttgart, London’s Olympia, and finally at GamesCom in Cologne.
-The two events in Germany necessitated re-working the software to allow changing the language used for the cards, aptitude test, and the trailer, and over the course of the events other refinements were made.
+We re-worked the software for the two events in Germany to allow changing the language used for the cards, aptitude test, and the trailer.
+Over the course of the events we made other refinements.

-The stand itself was built from two shipping containers, on a 10×10 metre base, with metal detectors at the entrance that were programmed to alert randomly.
+The stand itself was built from two shipping containers, on a 10×10 metre base, with metal detectors at the entrance that alerted randomly.
 At the comic conventions, it was among the larger exhibits.

 This may be an indication of our innocence, but GamesCom was the largest indoor event that we have ever attended.
 Our ten-metre square stand was minuscule in comparison with every other stand in the same area, and in fact, the whole event (with the exception of the specialist stands selling comics and paraphernalia).

 It was a great challenge to be a part of, and we were tremendously proud of how well things came together.
 We hope that the 6400 or so people who visited the stands enjoyed themselves!